SANTA CLARA VALLEY – 1964

 “But how would you have kept it going?” mother asked.
 “It’s a lot of responsibility.
 There’s the growing season, then all the harvesting, and the bringing to market.”

 “I took part in all of that,” John reminded.
 “I picked a lot of fruit and loaded a lot of crates over the years.”

 “But it’s different when you’re in charge.
 There are bills, expenses, employees to pay, equipment to maintain, loans to pay off, taxes, rising costs.”

 “I would’ve at least tried,” John insisted.

-“A lot of other farms and orchards selling out to developers and builders now,” mother said.
+Mother looked sympathetic.
+“A lot of other farms and orchards selling out to developers and builders now,” she said.
 “It just feels inevitable.”

 John looked again at the earth moving heavy equipment.
 “I suppose you’re right,” he said cynically.
 “You know, I think it all started when they built those big department stores over on Stevens Creek.”

 “I don’t think they’re so bad,” mother said.
 “Just the other day I bought a new dress from The Emporium.
-Your father said it makes look like a million dollars,” she smiled.
+Your father said it makes me look like a million dollars,” she smiled, and appeared to await for a response.
 “Sometimes you just want nice things.”

 “Hart’s has nice things.”